PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 are installed.
 Writing ``WHERE reading > 2`` works without an explicit ``as_random(2)`` wrapper.

-The full list of registered families is introspectable with :sqlfunc:`rv_families`, which returns one row per family with its name token, parameter count, conventional parameter symbols, and a short display label.
+The full list of registered parameterized families is introspectable with :sqlfunc:`rv_families`, which returns one row per family with its name token, parameter count, conventional parameter symbols, and a short display label.
 UI clients (such as :doc:`ProvSQL Studio
-<studio>`'s circuit inspector) read it so that families added to the
+<studio>`'s circuit inspector) read it so that parameterized families
-extension render without a client upgrade.
+added to the extension render without a client upgrade.

 Arithmetic on Random Variables
 ------------------------------